Compiled by the Road Trip Alberta team

 Crawling Valley Reservoir Campground

-The Crawling Valley Campground started in 1983, offering an opportunity to enjoy the water activities that the reservoir provides for.
+The Crawling Valley Campground started in 1983, offering an opportunity to enjoy the water activities that the reservoir provides.
 Sitting at 16 km long and 2 km across, with a maximum depth of 52 ft, boating, swimming, and fishing are big draws; species of fish such as trout, pike, and walleye make this a prime fishing spot for campers looking to eat what they catch.

 The campground has a large sandy beach area and swimming area.
 And amenities nearby include a beautiful adjacent marina, playground, shower facilities, and a shop for any things you may need during a stay.